cazyw/spotify-playlist-backup/README.md

-# Spotify Playlist Backup App
+# Spotify Playlist Backup
-Project to create a website that displays a user's playlist track details from Spotify.
+Project to create a website that displays a user's Spotify playlist track details so they can be downloaded.

 https://spotify-copy-playlist.herokuapp.com